spotinst/help/src/docs/administration/policies/README.md

    > - oceancdWorkloadType
    > - OceancdNamespace

-* **Attribute value** is a single string, single variable (such as ${spot:userEmail}), or array of values.
-You can have multiple attribute values of the same field, for example, `spot:elastigroup:name": ["elastigroup-1","elastigroup-2"]`, an **OR** will be used between them.
+* **Attribute value** is a single string, single variable (such as `${spot:userEmail}`), or array of values.
+You can have multiple attribute values for the same field.
+For example, `spot:elastigroup:name": ["elastigroup-1","elastigroup-2"]` and  **OR** is used between them.

  <details style="background:#f2f2f2; padding:6px; margin:10px 0px 0px 0px">
    <summary markdown="span" style="color:#7632FE; font-weight:600" id=”texttolinkto”>Example 1: Update Elastigroup resource</summary>

 <div style="padding-left:16px">

-Given an Elastigroup resource:
+This policy lets users with example@mail.com email address update the Elastigroup resource:

 <pre>
 {